Every document below is a reason to NEVER BUY A SUBARU!

 did).
 But in reality, they use a company based out of Singapore called Motor Image.
 While I will

-criticize Motor Image on numerous times in this and other analysis, this criticism is, at its heart, criticism
+will mention Motor Image on numerous times in this and other analysis, my criticism is always criticism

 of Subaru.
 Motor Image just does what it does.
 I have no idea of their agreement with Subaru, their

-motivation, their finances, etc. All I do know is that they fight tooth and nail to avoid paying valid
+motivation, their finances, etc. All I do know is that Subaru fights tooth and nail to avoid paying

 Anyway, to be brief, I took my car in due to symptoms that turned out to be a failed turbo charger.
 As I